pappy74/django-require_assets/README.rst

 - ordering of files *should* "just work", but I'm guessing there will be problematic edge cases.
 - Yes, this *will* work if you render a template within view code, grab the response content and embed it within another template.
 Although said pattern is hacky and should never, ever, ever be used.
 Um... *cough*... yeah ;)

+UPDATES
+*******

+2010-10-20
+- absolute URIs can now be required.
+They will not have MEDIA_URL prepended (obviously), will not be 'compressed', and are included within their group in the response before any compressed content.
+- New templatetag 'requires_script'.
+Use this to require a block of JavaScript.
+Takes an optional 'name' parameter.

 Ideas, criticisms and offers of help are all, of course, greatly appreciated.